jchausse/fp-jekyll/posts.md

 permalink: /posts/
 ---

-<p> In days of yore, this may have been called a blog.
+<p> In the good old days, this pile of content may have been called a blog.
 Back in the day, I would blog like nobody's business.
-Now my writing is much more sporadic, but hopefully more insightful.
+Now my writing is much more sporadic, but hopefully more useful and insightful.
 Some of it is about UX design.
 Some of it isn't.
 I contain multitudes.

 <ul class="post-list">
   {% for post in site.posts %}